Skip to main content

 Definition

-AWS Savings Plans are flexible pricing commitments that provide significant discounts (up to 72%) on AWS compute services (EC2, Fargate, Lambda) in exchange for agreeing to use a consistent amount of compute capacity over a 1 or 3-year term.
-Unlike Reserved Instances, Savings Plans apply across instance types, sizes, and regions, making them more flexible.
+AWS Savings Plans are flexible pricing commitments that provide significant discounts (up to 72%) on AWS compute and database services in exchange for agreeing to a consistent spend level over a 1 or 3-year term.
+Unlike Reserved Instances, Savings Plans apply across instance types, sizes, and regions, making them more flexible for evolving workloads.

 You commit to spending a minimum amount per hour (e.g., $10/hour) for 1 or 3 years.
-AWS applies your Savings Plan to any eligible compute usage that matches your commitment level.
-When you exceed your commitment, additional usage is charged at on-demand rates.
+AWS applies your Savings Plan to any eligible usage that matches your commitment level.
+Usage exceeding your commitment is charged at on-demand rates.

-Example: You purchase a $10/hour Savings Plan for 3 years.
+Example: You purchase a $10/hour Compute Savings Plan for 3 years.
 You can use:

 Common Mistakes

 Mistake 1: Undercommitting to Savings Plans.
-You commit to $5/hour when your baseline usage is $8/hour, wasting the discount on $3/hour of usage.
+If your baseline usage is $8/hour and you commit to $5/hour, you only capture the discount on $5 worth of usage.

 Need Help with This Topic?